H3VR-Modding/Mason/docs/src/getting_started/compilation.md

 # Compilation

 Compilation turns a Mason project into something runnable.
+We haven't added any assets yet, but that is OK.
+Mason can compile an empty Stratum plugin, and that's all you need to learn on this page.

 ## How to Compile